 Keep eating.
 Try to keep eating nutritious food.
 Nothing too heavy, not too much at the same time.
-Lots of vitamins and fresh produce.
+Lots of vitamin-rich, unprocessed food like fresh vegetables and fruit.
 If you’re not eating, maybe drink one of those big multi-vitamin pills that fizz into water.

 - Keep drinking.

 - This is really key.
 Drinking enough fluids helps the lungs produce secretions, and helps those secretions it does produce be thin enough to potentially cough up.

 - If your throat is irritated, avoid acidic drinks (such as soda and juice) as they can be further irritating; water and teas are better choices then.